 Other

-- 2 tbsp olive oil for baking dish
+- 2 tbsp olive oil for bottom of baking dish

 Instructions

-- Add the tomato water from the can and bring to a boil.
+- Add the tomato puree and bring to a boil.
+Add seasoning and basil leaves.

 - Combine all ingredients for cheese filling in a bowl and mix well.